mrahtz/mpi-vagrant/README.md

 # MPI Cluster Vagrantfile

-This is a Vagrantfile (to be used with Hashicorp's [Vagrant](https://vagrantcloud.com/) tool) for automatically bringing up a cluster suitable for testing MPI loads.
+This is a Vagrantfile (to be used with HashiCorp's [Vagrant](https://vagrantcloud.com/) tool) for automatically bringing up a cluster suitable for testing MPI loads.